Amantha, the New Lamb

 Consoled by a jealous pride I look back to days when the symbol of our garnered emotions was a single, starkly hollow leaf and her simple temper could cast out all the Thoreaus of our souls.
 This grievous alienation hurts, and though our love no longer blossoms in idolatry’s ebb, no heather will ever bloom again.
 Still her sharp strokes trouble me, the way her suddenness once sent me reeling into loneliness.
 As the tern returns to Canada year after year breathlessly will I follow her every manner until, no miracle short of death able to split my hopes, her mouth once again spreads its ephemeral blush on my privacy.

 I’m talking.
 Lately I’m talking a lot.
 I’m coming home late every night.
 Alice never talks.
 Alice is a listener.
 Alice smells nice.
 Alice makes several nice mixed drinks.
 Alice looks fine in bed.
 Alice plays hearts.
 Alice cooks up a storm.
 Alice hates the moon.
 I’m walking.
 Lately I’m walking a lot.
 I’m walking everywhere.
 I’m walking home, late, every night, with Alice, to Alice, from Alice.
 We laugh together.
 We eat lunches.
 We play dead.
 We lie down all over the place.
-We close our eyes to fall asleep. we think about each other.
-In bed, late at night, every night. we are together, wetly, dryly, passionately, absentmindedly, we touch tongues.
+We close our eyes to fall asleep.
+We think about each other.
+In bed, late at night, every night.
+We are together, wetly, dryly, passionately, absentmindedly.
 We touch tongues.
 Alice kisses me whenever she sees me, everywhere.
 Alice and I were meant for each other.
 I tell her things.
 Alice looks at me.
 We love spreading rumors.
 Such a relationship will never end.

 Nine Views of Mount Washington